j-tyler/workoutTimer/README.md

 I am very busy with school, and thus haven't developed this project much in 2017, but it is still very much a project I will finish.
 I love the idea and I learned much just getting to where I am.
+Much of the code needs to be refactored and multiple core features are not implemented.

+### Future Development:
+Allow caching of information so users reload the same settings between uses.

+Set up editable workout names.

+Set up editable rest timer.

+Set up editable number of sets and number of workouts.